 What's the most challenging part of your job?

-Tell us one thing about yourself that most people wouldn't know.
+Tell us something about yourself that most people wouldn’t know.

-What's something you like to do when you aren't at work?
+What’s something you like to do when you’re not at work?